 Optimize latency between users and regions

 Regardless of your deployment model, you can combine optimization methods to reduce the visible latency to the end user.
-Some of these methods are GCP features, while others require you to change your app.
+Some of these methods are Google Cloud features, while others require you to change your app.

 Use Premium Tier networking